mjbradvica/MediatorBuddy/README.md

 You must implement a handler for the GlobalExceptionOccurred notification.
 This event is raised every time an uncaught exception bubbles up to a controller.

-Reminder: Throwing exceptions in your application is another form of a goto statement-especially when you can predict the execution path.
+Reminder: Throwing exceptions in your application is another form of a goto statement, especially when you can predict the execution path.

-### What if I really need to throw an exception?
+### What if I need to throw an exception?

 If you need to throw, throw.
 Just make sure you handle the exception gracefully in your global exception handler.

 ### Do I need to use the existing Envelope implementation?

 No, you may implement your own from the IEnvelope interface.
-However using the default implementation is required.
+However, using the default implementation is required.

-### What is the difference between the ApplicationStatus and a HTTP status?
+### What is the difference between the ApplicationStatus and an HTTP status?

 An application status is an abstract way of declaring the current state of your application.
 It makes zero assumptions of your presentation layer.
 This allows MediatorBuddy to be used with an API, MVC, Razor, Blazor, gPRC, or GraphQL application.
 Even if it doesn't provide a specific implementation.